Christian1984/vfrmap-for-vr/README.md

 Download the zip from [here](https://github.com/Christian1984/vfrmap-for-vr/releases).

->PLEASE NOTE: PRO users will receive a separate download link upon purchasing their license to download the PRO-Version!
+>Please Note: PRO users will receive a separate download link upon purchasing their license to download the PRO-Version!

 ### Manually Installing the Server Component